 How can I avoid certain areas?

-In order to gain the trust of users to use technology to safeguard communities, our product will notify users of contact risk as countries start to reopen.
+In order to gain the trust of users to use technology to safeguard communities, our product will notify users of contact risk as counties start to reopen.
 We will know if our product works, when we see an increase in users and lower infection rates.

 Features: Resources, Reporting & Thermal MapImpt Effort